 The Securities and Exchange Commission (SEC) adopted its final rules for climate-related disclosures in annual reports and registration statements on March 6, 2024.
 At nearly 900 pages (886 to be exact), there’s much to digest.

-Although the U.S. Court of Appeals for the Fifth Circuit granted an administrative stay (a stop order) on March 15, 2024, planning for compliance with the rules is best started now.
+Although the SEC subsequently issued an Order to stay (a stop order) on April 4, 2024, planning for compliance with the rules is best started now.
 As you work to document policies, procedures and processes, keep controls in mind – these will need to withstand assurance on internal controls over financial reporting and greenhouse gas (GHG) emissions.
 Ensuring proper data and analysis throughout the process will be key to making sure disclosures are accurate.

 Below are some of the disclosure highlights.